Creation of HBC

-From the period between 1989 and 1995, the HBC grew as a result of increased funding by KTEC as well as by federal agencies and private industry.
+From the period between 1989 and 1995, the HBC grew as a result of increased funding by the Kansas Technology Enterprise Corporation (KTEC) as well as by federal agencies and private industry.
 During that period, two new KTEC-supported centers were established within the HBC, the Center for Drug Delivery Research and the Center for Neurobiology and Immunology Research.
 These centers were developed in order to capture more fully the scientific advances being made by HBC Investigators, advances that might fuel technology transfer and commercialization.
-During the period that HBC was receiving support from KTEC, scientific advances in the fields represented in the HBC Centers led to the launching of seven biotechnology or early stage pharmaceutical companies in Kansas.
+In fact, during that period, scientific advances in the fields represented by these HBC centers led to the launching of seven biotechnology or early stage pharmaceutical companies in Kansas.

-Following the formation of KUCR, the HBC became one of the Designated Centers for Research at KU.
-In 2007, KUCR/RGS recommended the separation of the KTEC-funded component from the rest of the HBC research activities and the establishment of a facility focused totally on technology development and technology transfer.
+In 2007, the University of Kansas Office of Research/KUCR recommended the separation of the KTEC-funded component from the rest of the HBC research activities and the establishment of a facility focused totally on technology development and technology transfer.
 The Biotechnology Innovation and Optimization (BIO) facility was created in 2007 to receive the funding from KTEC and to perform technology maturation and commercialization.
-From 2007 onward, the sole focus of the HBC since FY2008 has been the enhancement and success of programmatic research efforts in biomedical research of the scientists affiliated with the HBC, the HBC Investigators.
+From 2007 onward, the sole focus of the HBC has been the enhancement and success of programmatic research efforts in biomedical research of the scientists affiliated with the HBC, the HBC Investigators.